MIntelligence-Group/DBCATS/README.md

 ##### Command Options:
 - `-i input_files.txt`: Specifies the input file containing paths to fMRI data files.
 - `-n 7`: Number of principal components to retain.
-- `-f 1D`: File format of the input data (e.g., 1D for text files).
+- `-f 1D`: File format of the input data (e.g., 1D for Matlab 1D files).
 - `-t complex`: Type of PCA to perform (complex in this case).
 - `-o output_filename`: Prefix for the output files.
 - `-r varimax`: Rotation method to apply to the principal components.